hurc87/vanilla_js_games/README.md

 * When all the hangman is displayed the game is over and the word is displayed.
 * When all the word is displayed through successful guesses the game is won.
 * A user can restart the game at any time.

+## Space Invaders

+The user plays a hero character which can move left or right and shoots upwards towards the approaching enemy.
+The enemy characters move left to right, then down a row until they reach the bottom.
+If they reach the bottom the game is over and the user loses, however if the hero shoots all enemy characters the user wins.

+### Breaking down into steps / user stories
+* The hero character can move left or right dependant on the direction the user selects.
+* The hero character will shoot upwards repeatedly from the start of the game.
+* The enemy characters move left and right on their own.
+* When the enemy character gets to each edge it will drop down a row.
+* If the user successfully shoots one of the enemy characters, they will disappear.
+* If the user shoots all of the enemy characters - they win.
+* If the enemy character gets to the bottom - the user loses.